 Most of time in Temuco was spent exploring the expansive produce market and sampling many street foods and snacks.
 We also picked up our first gifts and souvenirs from local sellers, some of whom were Mapuche, the local indigenous people.

 Our next stop was Chillán.
 We had purposely arrived on a Friday night in order to explore the Saturday Market.
 Like Temuco, most of our time was spent eating and exploring.
 In many ways, these two cities were the most interesting of the trip.
 The lack of tourists and the presence of real, regular Chileans was refreshing and revealing.
 I think it was the first time I understood and respected the subtle culture, which was overwhelmed by tourists, tour agencies, and international restaurants in the other towns we visited.
 With our refreshed view of Chilean culture and time dwindling, we looked forward to returning to Santiago.

 Our final day in the country was not spent exploring the final few sites in Santiago we had missed the first time.
 Instead we spent the day, once again, exploring a local market.
 The huge and busy market in the north of Santiago isn’t even mentioned in our Lonely Planet book.
 We just followed the crowds and stumbled into the part of Santiago normal Chileans go to shop and, as we should have expected, where there were no tourists.

 That night, as the city hunkered down for New Year celebrations, we departed for our cheap flight back home.
-We tried our best to be festive, sharing two $1.50 bottles of Champagne (we picked up in the market) with people at the airport.
-On the overnight plane back to New York, we dawned our party hats and drank our single complimentary alcoholic drink (thanks Delta) and brought in 2007 with our fellow, and far more somber, passengers.
+We tried our best to be festive, sharing two $1.50 bottles of Champagne (we picked up in the market) with people at the airport (which they let us take though security under the promise we'd drink it all before boarding!).
+On the overnight plane back to New York, we donned our party hats and drank our single complimentary alcoholic drink (thanks Delta) and brought in 2007 with our fellow, and far more sober, passengers.